maxim-belkin/ITPF_advanced_git/_episodes/01-deeper-look.md

 ![Adding a commit to a branch](../fig/svgs/git_history_4.svg)

-Now we know a part of the story about what happens inside the Git repository when we add a new commit.
+To sum up, here is what happens inside of a Git repository when we add a new commit.

+- Git creates a new commit that references the last commit in the branch as its parent
+- Git writes hash of that new commit to the file in `.git/refs/heads/` that corresponds to our branch (the default branch in Git is `master` and this file, therefore, is called `.git/refs/heads/master`)

+Next, we'll talk about the other half of the story -- using branches.

 > ## Extracurricular activity: Advanced log
 >